rkxtd/serverless-lambda-boilerplate/README.md

 ## Deployment
 1. `npm run redeploy` should do the trick and deploy your source code to dev environment
-1. In case you want to deploy into another env - than you need to specify correct env environment variable. `npm run redeploy -- --env dev`.
+1. In case you want to deploy into another env - than you need to specify correct env environment variable. `BRANCH=develop npm run redeploy`.
 Supported environments: dev, stage, prod and any other feature branches environements
 1. CircleCi always deploys your builds to it default branches environements

 Branch to Environment corresponding table:
 * master - prod
 * release/* - stage
 * develop - dev
-* feature-branch - featurebranch
+* feature/number - featurenumber (eg feature/1 -> feature1)

 ## Serverless commands
 Follow the documentation on [Serverless project](https://serverless.com/)